Getting Started

 }

-Finally, create a new game object on the starting scene and attach your CoreController to it.
+At the end, create a new GameObject in your starting scene and attach your custom CoreController to it.

 Life circle

-If you followed the instructions in the previous section, you can press the play button.
-Nothing special will happen, but the framework is already working.
-The next steps are mostly about overriding abstract and virtual members of CoreController and CoreProjectContext.
-The best way to understand what they are responsible for is to analyze the life cycle of the framework.
+If you followed the instructions in the previous sections, you can press the Play button.
+While nothing visually special will happen, the framework is already up and running.
+The next steps primarily involve overriding abstract and virtual methods in the CoreController and CoreProjectContext classes.
+To understand their responsibilities and how to customize them, it's helpful to analyze the framework's life cycle.

 At the Awake

-is called.
-You can override this method to implement some early logic, for example to enable a loading screen.
-However, note that dependencies are not injected at this stage.
+method is called.
+You can override this method to implement early logic, such as enabling a loading screen.
+However, keep in mind that dependencies are not injected at this stage.

 Tip

-method you can start a coroutine or a task in another thread.
-The CoreController will hold until OperationHandle.MarkDone()
+method, you can initiate a coroutine or run a task in another thread.
+The CoreController will wait until OperationHandle.MarkDone()

-(you can override this method to add some custom binding logic). - All project context dependencies are resolved in its container.
+.
+You can override this method to add custom binding logic. - All project context dependencies are resolved in its container.

 are copied to the CoreController.Container

-(dynamic collection bindings are sealed during the process).
+(note that dynamic collection bindings are sealed during this process).

-(you can override this method to add some custom binding logic).
+.
+You can override this method to include custom binding logic specific to the controller.

 Finally, the CoreController resolves all dependencies and calls CoreController.OnBindingFinished()